 The infective cyst stage of the giardia organism lives in the environment, mostly in standing water.
 When infected animals, like deer or small mammals, defecate near water sources, the water acts as a medium for contracting the bug.
 The disease is also spread through contact with infected feces.
 Once the puppy is infected, the protozoa attach to its small intestine and begin a parasitic feeding stage.
 The parasite then begins to divide and replicate itself causing distress to the puppy and sometimes destruction of the intestine.

 Diagnosing giardia begins with a stool sample collected either at home or at the veterinarian's office.
-Using microscopic examination, the veterinarian looks for the protozoan in the sample.
+Using a microscopic examination, the veterinarian looks for the protozoan in the sample.
 Diagnosis can be tricky because infected dogs pass the organism only intermittently and a fresh stool test can be negative, even when giardia is present.
 Repeated tests are often necessary to detect the tiny parasite.

 Technically, there is no drug specifically formulated for treating giardiasis in animals.
 So, giardia is typically treated with the prescription drug fenbendazole, a broad-spectrum anti-parasitic medicine used to also treat other gastrointestinal parasites like worms.
 Side effects rarely occur with this course of treatment and the drug use is safe for both pregnant and lactating animals.
 Following a course of medication, repeated fecal exams are needed to confirm the presence of any existing organisms.
 To prevent the spread of giardia from your puppy to your family members, bathe him regularly, with gloved hands and shampoo, to remove fecal material and the associated cysts.